v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 Definition of a simulation in **DAE Tools** requires the following steps:

-1. Deriving a new simulation class from the base simulation class (:py:class:`~pyActivity.daeSimulation`)
+1. Derivation of a new class from the base simulation class (:py:class:`~pyActivity.daeSimulation`)

    * Specification of a model to be simulated
    * Setting the values of parameters